455 NEW HIV CASES REPORTED AMONG SINGAPORE RESIDENTS LAST YEAR

 Sexual intercourse remains the main mode of HIV transmission, with 97 per cent of the cases last year – 440 out of 455 – acquired through sexual intercourse, MOH said.
 Heterosexual transmission 38 per cent of the cases, homosexual transmission accounted for 51 per cent and bisexual transmission 8 per cent.

 For the remaining cases, four had acquired HIV through intravenous drug use.
+Seems like these days, even Hospital Acquired Infections are on the rise and both individuals and hospitals need to be responsible in the approaches that they take.
 The cause of infection for the remaining 11 cases could not be determined, the ministry said.

 Nearly half, or 46 per cent, of the newly reported cases were detected by HIV tests done in the course of medical care provision, MOH said, adding that cases detected via this route typically are at the late stage of HIV infection.